Welcome to St. Cloud State University!

 We are excited to have you join us for your Huskies Advising and Registration.
 Transfer students are required to attend an on-campus Transfer Advising Day or to complete the Online Transfer Advising Program prior to registering for classes.

-You will receive a confirmation packet in early May, which will contain your Huskies Advising and Registration Day schedule, placement testing guidelines, parking information and what to bring to your day.
+You will receive a confirmation packet, which will contain your Huskies Advising and Registration Day schedule, placement testing guidelines, parking information and what to bring to your day.

 Advising Day Agenda